-Year-over-year growth evaluates a company’s financial progress over time.
-With the year-over-year growth formula, you and your lenders can compare two metrics within a given time period, such as revenue over a yearly, quarterly, or monthly basis.
+Year-over-year (YOY) growth evaluates a company’s financial progress over time.
+With the year-over-year growth formula, you and your investors can compare two metrics within a given time period, such as revenue over a yearly, quarterly, or monthly basis.

-Year-over-year growth is a simple metric to calculate, which makes it a great tool to have in your arsenal as the year draws to a close.
+That said, year-over-year growth is a simple metric to calculate, which makes it a great tool to have in your arsenal as the year draws to a close.
 You’ll be able to look at the big picture as a simple percentage point.
-This way, you can know at a glance if you had a good financial year and whether you’re going into the next year strong, Plus, if you want to approach lenders for a small business loan, they’ll want to see your year-over-year growth before giving you the go-ahead for financing.
+This way, you can know at a glance if you had a good financial year and whether you’re going into the next year strong.

-Year-over-year growth comparisons pit one period against the same period from the year prior.
-For example, you’d compare Q3 in 2017 against Q3 in 2018, as they share the same period length.
+In short, year-over-year growth comparisons pit one period against the same period from the year prior.
+For example, you’d compare Q3 in 2019 against Q3 in 2020, as they share the same period length.
 This is the same as a month-over-month or a week-over-week calculation—the methods remain the same, but the amount of time under consideration is longer.

-Thankfully, year-over-year growth is one of the easier figures to tally.
+Thankfully, year-over-year growth is one of the easier figures to calculate in business finance.
 Here’s how to do it.

 Let’s say that you’re in your early stages with a new company and want to see how things are progressing.
 You’ve noticed some seasonal patterns during your first two years in operation, and you’re concerned that these fluctuations might demonstrate overarching problems in terms of your company’s financial health.
-You’re not sure, however, if this is actually the case—this is where year-over-year growth helps you understand the big picture.
+You’re not sure, however, if this is actually the case—so this is where year-over-year growth can help you understand the big picture.

 This growth rate shows that your business is making slow, steady progress.
 You might have seasonal fluctuations, but on the whole, your company is still growing.

 So, what do you do with this information?
 First, you can tweak your business strategy to increase your growth rate.
-Or you can approach lenders with this quick stat, which demonstrates how well you’re doing over the long term.
+Or, if you’re looking for financing, you can approach lenders with this quick stat, which demonstrates how well you’re doing over the long term.

-Here are a few of the many insights that a year-over-year growth calculation can provide:
+Here are a few of the many additional insights that a year-over-year growth calculation can provide:

-If you’ve seen an increase in sales from last year, but your year-over-year growth percentage hasn’t jumped as high as you expected, you may have an issue with your company’s efficiency.
+If you’ve seen an increase in sales from last year, but your YOY growth percentage hasn’t jumped as high as you expected, you may have an issue with your company’s efficiency.

 It’s important to bear in mind any seasonal fluctuations in their own right, however.
 Any time you can avoid seasonal cycles—be they dry spells or loss-leading months around the holidays—do so.
 Make sure that your seasonal cycles still match up against one another in terms of revenue, as a smaller peak one year versus another could point toward bigger issues.
 In other words, don’t neglect smaller trends just because your year-over-year growth looks robust.

 In this case, make sure to calculate month-over-month growth, as well.
 You can do so with a similar formula as year-over-year growth, except you’ll compare one month against the month prior, rather than two year-long periods.
-You’ll determine what kind of seasonal patterns exist, and how you might be able to anticipate or hedge against them in the future.
+You’ll determine what kind of seasonal patterns exist, and how you might be able to anticipate or better manage your cash flow in the future.

-In the big, wide world of business financial calculations, there are enough tricky formulas and arcane calculations to make even the strongest calculator short circuit.
+In the big, wide world of business finances, there are enough tricky formulas and calculations to keep track of.
 Thankfully, however, some of the numbers you’ll need to know are easy.
 Year-over-year growth is one of them.

-By simply determining two years’ worth of revenue, subtracting the difference, and dividing it by the earlier year’s total revenue, you have a handy metric that’ll enable you to track your overall success—and be able to show business lenders how well you’re doing.
+By simply determining two years’ worth of revenue, subtracting the difference, and dividing it by the earlier year’s total revenue, you have a handy accounting metric that’ll enable you to track your overall success—and give you the ability to quickly show business lenders how well you’re doing.